backdrop-contrib/nice_menus/README.txt

 Features
 --------
-* unlimited menus.
+* Unlimited menus.
 Through settings you can configure the number of 'nice menus'
+* Horizontal menus or vertical menus popping right or left
+* Simple styling which can be overriden using your own stylesheet